Skip to main content

 plc3fd852bec98 12870921937223780 user-approved 10.0.0.100

-avn service privatelink google refresh MY_SERVICE_NAME
+avn service privatelink google refresh SERVICE_NAME

-After establishing the connection and populating DNS records, the connection appears as active.
+After establishing the connection and populating DNS records, the connection appears as active:

-avn service privatelink google connection list MY_SERVICE_NAME
+avn service privatelink google connection list SERVICE_NAME

 PRIVATELINK_CONNECTION_ID PSC_CONNECTION_ID STATE USER_IP_ADDRESS